eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/protocol-specification-connections.md

 ```

 1. `_`: empty field.
-2. `connectionId`: the id of the connection.
+2. `connectionId`: the ID of the connection.
-3. `group`: the group for addressing Connections is `connections`.
+3. `group`: the group for addressing connections is `connections`.
-4. `criterion`: the type of Protocol messages addressing Connection [announcements](basic-signals-announcement.html) is
+4. `criterion`: the type of protocol messages addressing connection [announcements](basic-signals-announcement.html) is
    [`announcements`](protocol-specification-policies-announcement.html).
 5. `subject`: for [announcements](basic-signals-announcement.html) the `subject` contains the announcement name